 Follow these steps to hide user accounts from the sign-in screen on Windows 10:

-1. Open Run command using keyboard shortcut Windows key + R, type Regedit and proceed by clicking ‘OK’ to open the Windows Registry.
+1. Open the Run command using the keyboard shortcut Windows key + R, type Regedit, and proceed by clicking ‘OK’ to open the Windows Registry.

 2. Browse the path:

 3. Right-click the Winlogon, select New and click Key.